 Tips have been included for your guide and driver and at the hotels.
-At lunches: Tips are included in all six included lunches, otherwise, tips are on your own.
+At lunches, tips are on your own.
 Tipping in varying degrees is expected in all Middle Eastern countries.
 Pay scales are much lower than in the West, so tipping or "baksheesh" is often necessary for waiters and hotel staff to gain a livable wage.
 A supply of small change (such as \$US1 notes) is handy for this purpose.